What are the types of Land-Grant Press series?

 Who can publish?

-Land-Grant Press publications provide information that impacts the economy, environment or well-being of South Carolinians.
-Clemson Extension personnel and University scientists and faculty are all encouraged to submit publications.
+Cooperative Extension personnel and University scientists and faculty are encouraged to submit publications to the appropriate series.
 Authors from outside of Clemson University are welcome to submit with a Clemson co-author.
-Contact the managing editor to discuss submittal guidance if there is no Clemson co-author.
+Contact the managing editor to discuss submittal guidance if you are not partnering with a Clemson co-author.

 How do I prepare a publication, and what is the submittal process?